KISRDevelopment/dairly_rt_report/README.md

 $ python reporter.py report_daily.json
 ```
 4. This command will create an HTML report page at `daily_rt_report/tmp/report_weekly/r0td_report.html`.
-5. Open the file in Google Chrome and print it to PDF.
+5. Open the HTML page in Google Chrome and print it to PDF.

 ## Report parameters